elodie2002/multiomics-imputation-dissertation/README.md

 Please refer to the original MLOmics repository for the licence terms covering the original benchmark framework and dataset-related components.

-Any additional code written specifically for this repository is provided for research and educational purposes.
+Any additional code written specifically for this repository is provided for research purpose.
 Before reusing or redistributing this repository, please check the licence conditions of the original MLOmics project.